Personal acts of reconciliation

 Explore authentic Indigenous experiences

 As Canadians, we like to move and explore this large land mass we live on.
 And when we travel, we tend to learn a bit about the history of a place and take in its culture.
-This Guide to Indigenous Tourism in Canada lists experiences that demonstrate how Indigenous communities welcome visitors to learn, share and celebrate together.
+This Indigenous Tourism Association of Canada lifestyle magazine provides stories from authentic Indigenous tourism companies stretching across Canada from coast to coast to coast.

 "Indigenous tourism has the power to change perspectives, preserve culture, language and community and provide our relatives with a platform to be the leading voice in reclaiming our space in history — both ancient and modern." –Indigenous Tourism Association of Canada

-In addition to ITAC's guide, Destination Canada created this list of 12 immersive Indigenous tourism experiences.
+In addition to ITAC's recommendations, Destination Canada created this list of 12 immersive Indigenous tourism experiences.

 Learn the history of residential schools